Elon Musk owns Twitter. How’d we get here?

 There was a lot of back-and-forth about bots and text messages, but in the end, Musk settled on buying the company rather than facing a deposition or Chancery Court trial and eventually strode into Twitter HQ carrying a sink.

-Since then, there have been layoffs, more layoffs, and even more layoffs — plus drama over Substack, unpaid bills, and Twitter Blue.
-(Musk says “legacy” verified checkmarks are going away on April 20th — 4/20.)
+Since then, there have been layoffs, more layoffs, and even more layoffs — plus drama over Substack, unpaid bills, and blue checkmarks.
+With ad revenue still down from previous years, Elon finally abdicated the role of CEO, installing longtime NBCUniversal ad executive Linda Yaccarino starting on June 5th.

 Read on for the latest updates about what’s going on inside Twitter right now.